Clearly, all these things are very important.

 We realize this is easier said than done, especially if you’re dealing with stress and anxiety – a vicious circle is created whereby lack of sleep creates more stress, stress leads to less sleep, and on and on.

-The first thing you should try to do is go to bed and get out of bed at the same time every day – even if you feel like you haven’t had enough sleep, get up and you’ll feel tired at that time (say, 11 PM) that you set for yourself.
+The first thing you should try to do is go to bed and get out of bed at the same time every day.
 This will also help with hypersomnia, but you have to commit to it!

 Don’t take naps, and avoid eating large amounts of food before bed (digestion keeps your body active).